-Child molestation is one of the most abhorrent of criminal acts.
-Because of this, accusations of child molestation in Texas can result in devastating consequences.
+Child molestation is one of the most abhorrent criminal acts.
+Because of this, accusations of child molestation in Texas can be extremely severe and result in devastating consequences.
 Child molestation is defined as indecency, sexual conduct or sexual abuse of a child.
 According to the Texas Penal Code, anyone younger than the age of 17 is considered by law a child in the state of Texas.
-The penalties for child molestation increase depending on the age of the child.
+The penalties for child molestation will increase based on the age of the child.

 Sexual Abuse Criminal Defense

-The Texas Family Code Title 5, Chapter 261 uses over 1000 words to define child abuse.
-Obviously this can lead to various interpretations by the state in making a case against someone accused of child abuse or child molestation.
-People facing charges of indecency with a child are many times assumed to be guilty by the community before they can defend themselves against the charges.
+The definition of child abuse as spelled out in The Texas Family Code Title 5, Chapter 261 contains over 1000 words.
+Child molestation, rape, and sexual abuse charges can be interperted in a number of ways by the state against the accused.
+People facing charges of indecency with a child are many times assumed to be guilty by the community even before they go to court.
 They can lose the trust and respect of their friends and family.
 These charges can be brought against men and women alike.
 In many cases, the child may be the accuser, or it may be a spouse in contentious divorce proceedings.
-The criminal defense attorneys at The Dick Law Firm have years of experience dealing with charges of indecency with a child.
+The criminal defense attorneys at The Dick Law Firm have years of experience dealing with charges of child molestation charges.
 Our goal is to have the charges dropped or dismissed if possible.
 We will protect your rights to establish the best possible outcome concerning the serious allegations of child molestation.

 Charges of sexual misconduct are often brought against public school teachers, coaches, counselors and other school district employees.
 Church officials and ministers are often the target of these allegations.
 If you work in a group home or day care center, you also are at risk for these charges.
 The owners of these businesses can be held responsible for failure to properly screen or supervise employees.

 Penalties in Texas for Sexual Abuse of a Child